Concept

 The optic features all of the functions that you could expect to find in a commercial manual-focus lens.

-These include a manual focusing mechanism, which can lock in the fully-extended or fully-retracted positions, and a fully working twelve-blade aperture (many consumer lenses have nine).
+These include (of course) a manual focusing mechanism, which can lock in the fully-extended or fully-retracted positions, and a fully working twelve-blade aperture (many consumer lenses have nine).
 The latter is a first for a 3D-printed lens designed around a full-frame digital camera system - and the result is smooth bokeh, vibrant sunstars, and crisp results.

 Specifications